anotherAsad/AdvancedVLSIdesign/README.md

 From here on, one can generate **timing, area and power** reports.
 The steps to do that are as follows:

 1. Use `Timing -> Report Timing Path` to generate timing report.
 The crucial metric here is the **slack**.
 Defined in units of nano-seconds, it is the spare time budget of the critical path for a specified clock period.
 For example, let's assume a specified clock period of 100 ns, and a critical path of 98 ns.
 Here, the slack will be calculated as: `specified clock period - critical path propogation delay = +2 ns`.
 This means that we can still decrease the clock period by 2 ns, and the design will keep working.
 On the other hand, a negative slack means that the timing constraints have failed.
-As an example, a slack of -2 ns means that we have to slow the clock by 2ns to meet timing requirements.
+As an example, a slack of -2 ns means that we have to slow the clock down by 2ns to meet timing requirements.
 2. Use `Design -> Report Area` to generate area report.
 Are is reported in terms of cells used.
 3. Use `Design -> Report Power` to generate power estimation report.

-<h2>Post-synthesis timing and resource/power usage reports</h2>
+<h2>Post-synthesis Timing and Resource/Power Usage Reports</h2>

 <h2>Conclusion</h2>